WanjohiChristopher/Unit_testing/README.md

-Filenames/modules written as - test_
+Filenames/modules written as : - test_

-Classnames written as - Test which is the starting point
+Classnames written as : - Test which is the starting point

-Function names -test_ (unit test)
+Function names: -test_ (unit test)

 ### Running all tests